 Raphael Gontijo Lopes, David Ha, Douglas Eck, Jonathon Shlens

 SVG-VAE is a latent space model, just like MusicVAE and sketch-rnn.
 It learns a latent representation of the visual style of icons by training on their pixel rendering (the VAE).
-This lets us create palettes for blending and exploring icon styles.
-Then, it learns to use this latent representation to generate that draw that icon in SVG format.
+This lets us create palettes for blending and exploring icon styles in latent space.

 Tarin Clanuwat, Mikel Bober-Irizar, Asanobu Kitamoto, Alex Lamb, Kazuaki Yamamoto, David Ha